Frequently asked questions

 Have you performed an Environmental Justice assessment?

-Our team has had many conversations with Fluvanna County residents – both in group settings and individually.
+Additionally, our team has had many conversations with Fluvanna County residents – both in group settings and individually.
 These conversations will continue over the lengthy development period and beyond.
-We have and continue to incorporate community feedback into our plans, as evidenced by the sound mitigation features being included in the Expedition Generating Station and Tenaska’s commitment to conservation land.
+We have and continue to incorporate community feedback into our plans.

-To date, our community outreach has included a project website with details about the proposed Expedition Generating Station, including a map, rendering and comprehensive FAQs; a dedicated project email address and phone number; advertisements in the local newspaper of record; interviews with local media outlets; email blasts (sign up here); direct mail; small group briefings; and a community open house.
+To date (since June 2025), our community outreach has included a project website with details about the proposed Expedition Generating Station, including a map, rendering and comprehensive list of Frequently Asked Questions (FAQs); videos of key topics of interest to the community; a dedicated project email address and phone number; advertisements in the local newspaper of record; interviews with local media outlets; email blasts; direct mail; small group briefings; neighbors surveys and home visits; county-wide mailings; and a community open house.

 How will you incorporate the community’s concerns into project decision-making?

-To date, our community outreach has included a project website with details about the proposed Expedition Generating Station, including a map, rendering and comprehensive FAQs; a dedicated project email address and phone number; advertisements in the local newspaper of record; interviews with local media outlets; email blasts; direct mail; small group briefings; and a community open house.
+To date (since June 2025), our community outreach has included a project website with details about the proposed Expedition Generating Station, including a map, rendering and comprehensive list of Frequently Asked Questions (FAQs); videos of key topics of interest to the community; a dedicated project email address and phone number; advertisements in the local newspaper of record; interviews with local media outlets; email blasts; direct mail; small group briefings; neighbors surveys and home visits; county-wide mailings; and a community open house.

 Sound